Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: periodic schemes

 The design of periodic control proceeds by ``lifting'' the time-periodic structure to a time-invariant one, albeit for a new set of inputs and outputs that are augmented in dimension, see, e.g., \cite{khargonekar1985robust,francis1988stability}.
 To explain this, we first define the backward shift operator

 having transfer function $z^{-1}$.
 A linear {\em causal} dynamical system $F$ is time-invariant if and only if it commutes with $U$, i.e., $FU=UF$, and it is $n$-periodic if and only if it commutes with $U^n$, i.e., $FU^n=U^nF$.
-The lifting technique proceeds by vectorizing $n$ successive values of signals as follows:
+The lifting technique proceeds by vectorizing $n$ successive values of signals, which is realized by introducing the linear operator